-Fitting Models of Parkinson's Rhythmical Movements Using a Particle Filters
+Fitting Models of Parkinson's Rhythmical Movements Using a Particle Filter

 Patients with Parkinson's disease exhibit characteristic abnormalities of rhythmical movements known as "hastening" or "festination" in which frequency is pathologically increased.
 Rhythmical finger-tapping (MDS-UPDRS item 3.4) is used clinically to quantify these abnormalities.
 A successful model of the dynamics of Parkinsonian rhythmical movements could serve as the basis for closed loop deep brain stimulation for treatment-refractory symptoms affecting rhythmical activities of daily living such as speech and gait.

 We constructed two models of Parkinson's finger-tapping dynamics, one with a single stable limit cycle attractor (single-basin model), and the other with two stable limit cycle attractors, representing normal and festinating movements (double-basin model).
 In 29 Parkinson's patients and 20 control patients performing finger-tapping we measured motion of the proximal thumb and index finger with angular velocity transducers.
 We fit the models to the data using a particle filter, assessing goodness of fit by cross-validation.
 We are interested in comparing goodness-of-fit between the single- and double-basin models in Parkinson's and control subjects, to assess the the filter for detecting transitions between normal and festinating regimes.

 Double-basin model: Conditional probability distribution of model parameters as fit by particle filter to patient data.
 Multidimensional distribution projected onto one- and two-dimensional subspaces.

 Cortical Desynchronization and Hasterning/Festination